An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Proof of Main Result I

 \subsubsection{Some preliminary lemmas}

-Here, we first provide four basic lemmas without proofs as a foundation.
-Detailed proofs can be found in the work of Montalto and Procesi \cite{MR4201442} (Lemmas 2.5, 2.6, 2.7, 2.11, respectively), for instance.
+Here, we first provide four basic lemmas without proof as a foundation.
+Detailed proofs can be found, for instance, in \cite[Lemmas 2.5, 2.6, 2.7, and 2.11]{MR4201442}.
 The first three aspects, namely the Banach algebraic property for the space $ \mathcal{G}\left( {\mathbb{T}_\sigma ^\infty } \right) $, the definition of the Fourier constant, and the Cauchy's estimate associated with the higher order derivatives, exhibit similarities to the finite-dimensional case.
-The final aspect, namely the homological equation via a Diophantine frequency belonging to $ {\mathcal{D}_{\gamma ,\mu }} $, differs significantly from the finite-dimensional case.
-This is because the finite-dimensional Diophantine nonresonance is characterized by some finite-order polynomial, and consequently, the coefficient of control in the homological equation there also exhibits polynomial characteristics (not the exponential type in Lemma \ref{FULLtdfcyl} for the infinite-dimensional case), as illustrated by Salamon in \cite{MR2111297} (refer to Lemma 2).
+The final aspect, namely the homological equation with a Diophantine frequency belonging to $ {\mathcal{D}_{\gamma ,\mu }} $, differs significantly from the finite-dimensional case.
+This is because the finite-dimensional Diophantine non-resonance condition is characterized by some finite-order polynomial, and consequently, the coefficient of control in the homological equation there also exhibits polynomial characteristics (not the exponential type in Lemma \ref{FULLtdfcyl} for the infinite-dimensional case), as illustrated in \cite[Lemma 2]{MR2111297}.